day8/re-frame/README.md

 ;; ==>   [:div "Hello " "blah"]
 ```

-So, as `n` changes value, the output of the computation (greet n) changes, and so the value in `hiccup-ratom` changes.
+So, as `n` changes value, the output of the computation `(greet n)` changes, and so too the value in `hiccup-ratom` changes.
 One way data flow.
 With our FRP glasses on, we would see a series of changes to `n` as producing a "stream" of changes in `hiccup-ratom` (over time).

 Note: `n` is an "input" to the computation because it is a ratom which is dereferenced within the computation.

 Truth time.
-I haven't been entirely straight with you.
+I haven't been entirely straight with you:
 1. reagent re-runs `reactions` (re-computations) via requestAnnimationFrame.
 That means a re-computation happens about 16ms after the need for it is detected or after the current thread of processing finishes, whichever is the greater.
-So if you were to actually run the lines of code above one after the other quickly,  you might not see the re-computation done immediately after `n` gets reset!, because the annimationFrame hasn't run (yet).
-You could add a (reagent.core/flush) after the reset! that would force the re-computation to happen straight away.
+So if you were to actually run the lines of code above one after the other too  quickly,  you might not see the re-computation done immediately after `n` gets reset!, because the annimationFrame hasn't run (yet).
+You could add a `(reagent.core/flush)` after the reset! that would force the re-computation to happen straight away.
 2. `reaction` doesn't actually return a `ratom`.
-But it returns something that has ratom-nature, so we'll happily continue believing it is a ratom and no halm will come to us.
+But it returns something that has ratom-nature, so we'll happily continue believing it is a ratom and no harm will come to us.

 On with the rest of my lies and distortions ...